Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Michael Heeren Link

-Eric Holmes is a full-time faculty member in the composition department at Purdue University Global.
+Eric Holmes is a full-time faculty member in the composition department at Purdue Global.
 He currently teaches college composition courses and is course lead for technical communication courses.

 Education: MS, Portland State University; MS, University of South Dakota